 My latest interview, as part of an ongoing study series sponsored by InsideUp on the impact of buying committees, was with Bill Hurley.
 Bill was most recently the Chief Marketing & Product Officer at Syniverse where he led their move into the enterprise space by creating and implementing new brand, product & go-to-market strategies.

 Bill is a global marketing leader who has focused on driving revenue growth throughout his career.
-This revenue growth has typically been created from an emphasis on digital transformation and improving the customer experience.
+This revenue growth has typically been created from an emphasis on digital transformation and improving the customer experience through customer lifecycle marketing.
 The advent of the COVID situation in 2020, however, has accelerated this transformation and generated new pressures on IT.

 Bill credits his experiences at Peppers & Rogers as being foundational in his professional development as a marketer.
 At the agency, he learned the importance of identifying customers, knowing who they are individually, and differentiating them based on the perceived value they receive from you.
 With that understanding, marketers can begin to develop specific interaction strategies and craft experiences across the entire customer lifecycle.
 From that lifecycle, you are able to define a customer journey and identify the most important touch points for each segmented group of customer needs.
 You then manage the message and orchestrate the experience.
 Content is customized based on the type of interaction required and the value it holds for the customer.
 This is fundamental to influence and drive revenue growth.
 Scaling impactful customer experiences, and thereby driving growth, requires digital competency which naturally leads us to digital transformation.